How to Output Data Formats in C# with IronBarcode

 Console.WriteLine("The barcode value " & barcode.ToString() & " is found on page number " & barcode.PageNumber)

-Using IronBarcode, users can also retrieve information on the barcode orientation and page orientation where the barcode was found.
-To extract these two pieces of information, users can access the Rotation and PageOrientation properties from the BarcodeResult object.
-Rotation will return an integer that represents the angle of rotation of the barcode found.
+Using IronBarcode, users can retrieve information on the barcode orientation and page orientation where the barcode was found.
+To extract these two pieces of information, access the Rotation and PageOrientation properties from the BarcodeResult object.
+Rotation returns an integer that represents the angle of rotation of the barcode found.
+This feature works in conjunction with image orientation correction capabilities to ensure accurate barcode reading regardless of scan angle.

 using System;